Kenneth H. Carter, Jr.

 Prior to his ministry in the Florida Conference, Carter served as a pastor for twenty-eight years in North Carolina, most recently as senior pastor of Providence United Methodist Church in Charlotte.
 His ministry there was described by American Religious Historian Diana Butler Bass in her book, Christianity for The Rest of Us.
 He also served as Superintendent of the Smoky Mountain District, which included sixty-nine churches in the seven westernmost counties of North Carolina, all within the region of Appalachia.
 In the Western North Carolina Conference he chaired the Board of Ordained Ministry and the Committee on the Episcopacy, and was a delegate to five jurisdictional conferences and three general conferences, leading the WNCC delegation in Tampa in 2012.

 Bishop Carter has preached at Duke University Chapel, Emory University's Cannon Chapel, Boston University's Marsh Chapel, the Asbury Seminary Orlando Chapel, the Upper Room Chapel, in prison chapels, camp meetings and synagogues, and in congregations ranging in size from small mountain parishes to megachurches.
-He has also preached in Argentina, Bolivia, El Salvador, Guatemala, Israel, Palestine, Haiti, Cuba, Liberia, England, Russia, Zimbabwe and Costa Rica.
+He has also preached in Argentina, Bolivia, El Salvador, Guatemala, Greece, Turkey, Italy, Israel, Palestine, Haiti, Cuba, Liberia, Mexico, Northern Ireland, Germany, England, Russia, Zimbabwe and Costa Rica.
 His sermons have been published in Christian Century and the Abingdon Preaching Annual, and broadcast on Day One/The Protestant Hour.
-As Resident Bishop he preaches extensively in churches across the Florida Conference.
+As Resident Bishop, he preaches extensively in churches across the Florida Conference.

 The bishop presently serves as a trustee of Bethune-Cookman University and Florida Southern College.
 He was previously a member of the board of visitors of Duke University Divinity School, a trustee of Brevard College and a member of the Institutional Review Board of Wake Forest University School of Medicine.
 He is a graduate of Leadership Greensboro and Leadership Winston-Salem, and is a Paul Harris Fellow in Rotary International.

-He is the author of nine books on subjects related to the practice of ministry, among them stewardship, intercessory prayer, spiritual gifts, baptism and the means of grace.
+He is the author of ten books on subjects related to the practice of ministry, among them stewardship, intercessory prayer, spiritual gifts, baptism and the means of grace.
 He was a contributor to the Wesley Study Bible and the Feasting of the Word series.
 His editorials have appeared in the Charlotte Observer, the Orlando Sentinel and the Tampa Bay Times.
 He communicates on Twitter @bishopkencarter and on Facebook, and his blog is hosted on the Conference website: www.flumc.org.
-In his tenure as a bishop he has offered extended reflection on a more inclusive mission with the LGBTQ community, the significance of immigration reform for a church in a dynamically multicultural state, the movement of the Holy Spirit in Cuba, Florida's "Stand Your Ground" law, and the need for a consistent ethic of hospitality that includes the unborn.
+In his tenure as a bishop, he has offered extended reflection on a more inclusive mission with the LGBTQ community, the significance of immigration reform for a church in a dynamically multicultural state, the movement of the Holy Spirit in Cuba, Florida's "Stand Your Ground" law, the need for a consistent ethic of hospitality that includes the unborn and the essential calling to design new forms of church to reach new people.

 The bishop is married to Rev. Pam Carter.
-An ordained elder in The United Methodist Church, Pam serves as a minister of missions (part-time) at First United Methodist Church in Lakeland and as President of the Haiti Mission Foundation.
-She has a deep involvement in God's mission in Haiti, where she co-founded a primary school and a microcredit initiative, and where she often leads pilgrimages.
-Most recently she has helped to establish an Institute of Preaching in Haiti as a partnership between the Florida Conference and Emory University's Candler School of Theology.
-In the Carters' first years in the Florida Conference she has led initiatives that packaged 1.7 million meals through Stop Hunger Now and collected $20,000 for young adult missions through the resale of jewelry.
+An ordained elder in The United Methodist Church, Pam serves as a regional team leader in disaster recovery of the Florida Conference.
+She has a deep involvement in God's mission in Haiti, where she co-founded a primary school and a microcredit initiative and where she often leads pilgrimages.
+Most recently, she helped establish an Institute of Preaching in Haiti as a partnership between the Florida Conference and Emory University's Candler School of Theology.
+In the Carters' first years in the Florida Conference, she has led initiatives that packaged 1.7 million meals through Stop Hunger Now and collected $20,000 for young adult missions through the resale of jewelry.

 The Bishop's hobbies are watching baseball (spring training and regular season) and Duke basketball, listening to roots music, eating Florida seafood and sharing meals with friends, reading, traveling with Pam and enjoying their mountain cabin.

-The Carters have been blessed with two young adult daughters: Liz is a Chinese analyst, author and PhD. student at U.C.L.A, and Abby is a recent graduate of Duke Divinity School who serves as a youth minister in Raleigh, North Carolina.
+The Carters have been blessed with two young adult daughters: Liz is a Chinese analyst, author and PhD. student at U.C.L.A, and Abby is a recent graduate of Duke Divinity School who serves on the staff of Martin Methodist College in Pulaski, Tennessee.
+Most recently the Carters have also experienced the joy of a granddaughter, Paige.

 The Florida Conference of The United Methodist Church